Ready to take your first wild camping trip but unsure where to start? Here are some wild camping tips to help get you into the outdoors

 I found myself on an ominous moorland landscape just as Storm Katie arrived in Britain bringing chaos to large parts of the country.
-Within two hours of hiking I found myself battling high wind, torrential downpours and hailstorms.
+Within two hours of hiking I found myself amid high wind, torrential downpours and hailstorms.

 As lightning flashed overhead and the third hailstorm hit me head on, I decided I wasn’t going to make much progress that day and hurriedly pitched my tent in the most sheltered spot I could find.